bitextor/bitextor/README.md

 For optional Bicleaner submodule just run `sudo pip3 install -r bicleaner/requirements.txt`

-For optional Zipporah submodule, SRILM `ngram` (http://www.speech.sri.com/projects/srilm/download.html) binary is needed in PATH, and:

-`sudo pip3 install --upgrade matplotlib sklearn numpy && sudo apt install python3-tk`

-For optional document aligner from Paracrawl team read the [document-aligner/README.md](https://github.com/paracrawl/document-aligner/blob/master/README.md) file to install all dependencies in Python 3.
+For optional document aligner from Paracrawl team read the document-aligner/README.md file to install all dependencies in Python 3.

 ## Install